vim-autoformat/vim-autoformat/README.md

   It can be installed by running `npm install -g standard` (`nodejs` is required).
 No more configuration needed.
   More information about the style guide can be found here: http://standardjs.com/.

-* `ESlint (local)` for __Javascript__. http://eslint.org/
+* `ESlint (support local&global)` for __Javascript__. http://eslint.org/
-  It can be installed by running `npm install eslint`.
-The linter is then installed locally at ```node_modules/.bin/eslint``` When running formatter vim will walk up from the current file to search for such local installation and a ESLint configuration file (either .eslintrc or eslintrc.json).
-When both are found eslint is executed with the --fix argument.
+  It can be installed by running `npm install eslint` for local project or by running `npm install -g eslint` for global use.
+The linter is then installed locally at `$YOUR_PROJECT/node_modules/.bin/eslint` for local or `~/.npm-global/bin/eslint` for global.
+  When running formatter vim will walk up from the current file to search for such local installation and a ESLint configuration file (either .eslintrc.js or eslintrc.json).
+When local version is missing it will fallback to global version.
+When both requirements are found eslint is executed with the --fix argument.
+  Note that the formatter's name is still `eslint_local` for legacy reason while it has already support global `eslint`.
-  Currently only working on *nix like OS (Linux, MacOS etc.) requires OS to provide sh like shell syntax
+  Currently only working on \*nix like OS (Linux, MacOS etc.) requires OS to provide sh like shell syntax

 * `xo` for __Javascript__.
   It can be installed by running `npm install -g xo` (`nodejs` is required).